MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/copilot/faq-copilot-suggested-questions.md

 ## How was Suggested questions within Copilot evaluated?
 What metrics are used to measure performance?

 We evaluated the system by testing a variety of starting questions and conversations with copilot to see what questions it suggests.
 We evaluated whether the suggested questions resulted in answers that were useful through manual labeling.
-Additionally, we tested the system to make sure it does not produce any harmful content.
+Additionally, we tested the system to make sure it doesn't produce any harmful content.

 If you encounter inappropriate generated content, report it to Microsoft by using this feedback form: [Report abuse](https://msrc.microsoft.com/report/).
 Your feedback helps improve the functionality.